Asus: Republic of Gamers

 Republic of Gamers (ROG) is a brand used by Asus since 2006, encompassing a range of computer hardware, personal computers, peripherals, and accessories.

 AMD graphics cards were marketed under the Arez brand due to the Nvidia's GeForce Partner Program.

 In 2013, Asus launched the RAIDR Express, a PCI express-based RAID 0 SSD subsystem with two SSDs on one PCB.

 In January 2022, Asus announced the ROG Flow Z13 during ROG's CES 2022 launch event.
-Equipped with the high-performance Intel's Core i9 processor and Nvidia's GeForce RTX 3050 Ti graphic performance, making the biggest innovation breakthroughs in tablet markets.
-It is the world's first RTX 30 series computer in tablet form factor.
+Equipped with Intel's high-performance Core i9 processor and Nvidia's GeForce RTX 3050 Ti graphics card, it marked a breakthrough for the tablet computer market.
+It is the world's first RTX 30-series computer in tablet form factor.